pphan00/BIOL5153/phucphanCV.md

 #### **Research Experience**
 ***Department of Chemistry and Biochemistry, University of Arkansas*** *Research adviser: Dr. Suresh Kumar*
--Isolation of Arkansas pygmy rattlesnake genome and investigation of the specie's venom evolution within the clade of Toxicofera and Colubroidae
+- Isolation of Arkansas pygmy rattlesnake genome and investigation of the specie's venom evolution within the clade of Toxicofera and Colubroidae
--Biochemical investigation of their basal toxicity, biological activities, biochemical properties and potential medical applications
+- Biochemical investigation of their basal toxicity, biological activities, biochemical properties and potential medical applications
--Literature review of the pygmy rattlesnakes and their toxins’ availability, purification process, and potential applications, etc.
+- Literature review of the pygmy rattlesnakes and their toxins’ availability, purification process, and potential applications, etc.

 ***Department of Physical Science, University of Arkansas-Fort Smith*** *Research adviser: Dr. Jeremy Durchman*
--Investigation of myeloperoxidase and its effects within the biological system and potential application in medicine through literature
+- Investigation of myeloperoxidase and its effects within the biological system and potential application in medicine through literature
--Investigation of the crystallization process of myeloperoxidase and its co-crystallized ligands -Isolation and purification of the protein from the original source of equine blood through centrifugation, dialysis, gel electrophoresis and chromatography techniques
+- Investigation of the crystallization process of myeloperoxidase and its co-crystallized ligands
+- Isolation and purification of the protein from the original source of equine blood through centrifugation, dialysis, gel electrophoresis and chromatography techniques

-***Department of Biological Science, University of Arkansas-Fort Smith*** *Research adviser: Dr. Ragupathy Kannan* -Chronological investigation of multiple toxin families from snake venoms, their relationship, evolution within the clade of Toxicofera and Colubroidae through literature
+***Department of Biological Science, University of Arkansas-Fort Smith*** *Research adviser: Dr. Ragupathy Kannan*
+- Chronological investigation of multiple toxin families from snake venoms, their relationship, evolution within the clade of Toxicofera and Colubroidae through literature
--Biochemical investigation of their basal toxicity, biological activities, biochemical properties and potential medical applications through literature
+- Biochemical investigation of their basal toxicity, biological activities, biochemical properties and potential medical applications through literature
--Literature review of the snake venoms and their toxins’ availability, purification process, genomic sequences, potential applications, etc.
+- Literature review of the snake venoms and their toxins’ availability, purification process, genomic sequences, potential applications, etc.

 ***Department of Behavioral Science, University of Arkansas-Fort Smith***